rivaisali/ruby-api/README.md

 # wsc-api-examples-ruby

-#### Wowza Streaming Cloud™ API - Example Application for the Live Stream workflow written in Ruby
+#### Wowza Streaming Cloud™ REST API - Example Application for the Live Stream Workflow Written in Ruby

-This API example application demonstrates the Live Stream workflow using the `/live_streams` endpoint of the Wowza Streaming Cloud™ API Version 1.
+This API example application demonstrates the live stream workflow using the `/live_streams` endpoint of the Wowza Streaming Cloud™ service REST API version 1.

-> The Wowza Streaming Cloud™ REST API version 1.0 is in a public preview release and isn't intended for use in production environments.
+> The Wowza Streaming Cloud REST API version 1.0 is in a public preview release and isn't intended for use in production environments.
 All use of the Wowza Streaming Cloud™ REST API is subject to the Wowza Streaming Cloud™ Terms of Use.

-If you just want to know how to use the Wowza Streaming Cloud™ API using the Ruby Net::HTTP library, [look at this section](#how_to_ruby_net_http).
+If you just want to know how to use the Wowza Streaming Cloud API using the Ruby Net::HTTP library, [look at this section](#how_to_ruby_net_http).

 ## Contents
 - [Prerequisites](#prerequisites)